ocp-hm-openbmc-opf-ami/mctp-emulator/README.md

 raw request bytes and the corresponding responses from configurations/req_resp.json.

+Note: Edit the binding_config.json file, and change the binding type to the required one. for example, please update the bindtype to pcie to make the mctp-emulator look like a PCIe binding daemon. root@intel-obmc:/usr/share/mctp-emulator# cat binding_config.json {
+    "bindtype":"pcie"
+}

 #### Endpoint object
 Exposed under the path `/xyz/openbmc_project/mctp/device/<eid>` with the following interfaces.